dasmeh/CAKUT/README.md

 ## Interactive data exploration (CELLxGENE)

-The primary datasets used in our analyses are accessible through **CELLxGENE Explorer** for interactive visualization and exploration.
+The primary datasets used in this systematic analysis are publicly available and were obtained from CELLxGENE Explorer, where they can be interactively visualized and explored.

 ### Human fetal kidney
 Developmental single-cell atlas capturing nephrogenesis, stromal and mesenchymal lineages.